"Anzac and Aviator"

-Whilst the format may initially look dauntingly dense (shoehorned as it is into just one volume in a compact scholarly set), in fact the prose is delightful, the illustrations very well-chosen and the standards of attention-to-detail very high.
+Whilst the format may initially look dauntingly dense (shoehorned as it is into just one volume in a compact scholarly set), in fact the prose is delightful.
+The illustrations very well-chosen and the standards of attention-to-detail are very high.
 It is definitely a page-turner and the sheer bounty of new historical revelation is astonishing.
 Many dusty old Great War myths have been blown away!

 (And the cover features the boys of 3AFC - what's not to like!)
 Click here for ordering information.

-Several 3SQN WW2 Veterans were invited to the launch (by Mike Baird, Premier of NSW) of this impressive book.
+Several 3SQN WW2 Veterans were invited to the launch of this impressive book.
+(Launched by Mike BAIRD, Premier of NSW.)
 It draws on both the latest historical research and poignant family papers, striking just the right balance between "big-picture" history and an engrossing personal story.
 No.450 Squadron flew beside No.3 for more than three years in the famous 239 'Fighter-Bomber' Wing of the Desert Air Force.
-Both squadrons had several POWs confined in the Luftwaffe camp at Sagan, but only 450 Squadron suffered the sad distinction of having two members murdered by the Gestapo in the aftermath to the ill-fated Great Escape of March, 1944.
+Both squadrons had several POWs confined in the Luftwaffe camp at Sagan, but only 450 Squadron suffered the sad distinction of having two members murdered by the Gestapo, in the aftermath to the ill-fated Great Escape of March, 1944.

-Click here for purchasing details and to read the inspirational and informative speeches delivered at the launch, including the following testimonials:
+Click here for purchasing details and to read the inspirational and informative speeches delivered at the launch, including the following highlights:

 GPCAPT Terry van Haren DSM, Officer Commanding 78 Wing, Williamtown NSW: I must congratulate Louise on her fantastic recount of John Williams’ and Rusty’s lives, service and tragic murders.
 The book is a masterpiece of storytelling, with in-depth research, great insight and a beautifully crafted narration.
 I will recommend ‘A True Story of the Great Escape’ to all interested in a good read and in our proud military history.